 Here are a few tips for shopping Bath & Body Works during Black Friday week:

 - Have coupons available when you shop online.

 - Know what scents you want ahead of time.
 Usually, they have an online tote or box as their major sale.

 - Join their Rewards Program ahead of time.

 - If 2022 is anything like years past, the deals will just get better as the week goes on.

 26. Look for more deals online on Dec.
 14: Free Shipping Day.

 Cyber Monday isn’t the last big day before Christmas to score great online deals.

-That would be December, 15th — a.k.a.
+That would be Dec.
+14 — a.k.a.
 Free Shipping Day.
-That’s when hundreds of online retailers (especially apparel and shoe retailers) will offer deep discounts and coupon codes in hopes to capture all the last-minute shoppers who need packages delivered by Christmas.
+That’s when hundreds of online retailers (especially apparel and shoe retailers) offer deep discounts and coupon codes hoping to capture all the last-minute shoppers who need packages delivered by Christmas.

 27. Shop through Rakuten to earn cash back on every online purchase.